Yuriy Sushko: Vasily Smirnov

 Having served out his sentence at the Novomoskovsk colony and unable to return to his homeland, Sushko wandered into Uzlovaya on October 12, 2013, where he quickly found a source of alcohol and housing: an abandoned non-profit partnership named "March 8".
 After buying himself some booze, he wandered off again to another house, where he saw 24-year-old Vasily Smirnov sleeping on a mattress.
 Despite Smirnov's rather greasy and unkempt appearance, Sushko offered him a drink and some snacks, and the two began conversing about life.
-At one point, the conversation steered into the peculiar tattoes that Yuriy had on his arms, with him admitting to being recently released from jail.
+At one point, the conversation steered into the peculiar tattoos that Yuriy had on his arms, with him admitting to being recently released from jail.
 Suddenly, Vasily started swearing at him and hit Sushko twice in the face.
 Angered, Sushko grabbed a metal pipe and hit Smirnov three times on the head, cracking open his skull.

 After realising what he had done, Sushko decided to cover up the crime.
 He dragged Smirnov's body back on the mattress and lit it on fire, making it appear as if the deceased had accidentally lit himself on fire with an unextinguished cigarette.
 Although it didn't have enough time to burn, Smirnov's hands and head were severely disfigured, enough so that the medical examiner was unable to decipher the cause of death.